MiddelkoopT/skc-workshop-2024/Notes.md

       * Project directory name: leave blank
       * Create project as a subdirectory of: ~/work (click "Browse" to change)
       * Click "Create Project"
-      * When prompted enter your user_name and use the newly created "personal access token" as the password.
+      * When prompted enter your user_name and password (or "personal access token").
   * Turn off saving `.RData` in project (not workspace)
     * It is not good to save data, especially in git.
     * "Tools" -> "Project Options"